freeCodeCamp/guide/src/pages/agile/acceptance-testing/index.md

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->

+"Acceptance Testing is a level of the software testing where a system is tested for acceptability.
+The purpose of this test is to evaluate the system's compliance with the business requirements and assess whether it is acceptable for delivery."

+This is great site to know more about Acceptance Testing "https://www.tutorialspoint.com/software_testing_dictionary/acceptance_testing.htm"